andyperlitch/The-Bland-Framework/README.md

 # The Bland Framework: A light-weight PHP Framework
 * * *

+Based on the kohana framework without as many bells and whistles, as well as less globals/statics.
 I am not a PHP ninja.
 Pull at your own risk.

 ## General Goals for the project:
 1. **Loose Coupling**